GAS GALLERY - Los Angeles

 Please read the accompanying exhibition statement for Common Survival authored by IQECO below.

-The Institute for Queer Ecology was founded, out of necessity, as an act of resistance.
+The Institute of Queer Ecology was founded, out of necessity, as an act of resistance.
 It is an institute of hope and relentless optimism towards a utopian ideal, asking only for a place in this world for organisms of every kingdom, gender and sexuality.
 IQECO, now over one year old, evolved in the tidepool of fear and urgency that followed the 2016 election.
 In the past year, America has pulled out of the Paris Climate Accord, restricted the rights of transgender inmates, appointed a climate science denier to the helm of the EPA, quietly removed the Presidential Advisory Council on HIV/AIDS, and made countless (relentless) other steps towards the erasure of environmental concerns and LGBTQ+ needs.
 The question at hand now is simply: How Do We Survive?

 That question is loaded.
 Many of us are growing numb to the bombardment of slow violence that disproportionately affects groups of people that have been experiencing injustice for a history far greater than the last year and half.
 This resurgence of biopolitical control, overt racism and (capitalistic) environmental destruction in America angers many of us but is also actively destroying peoples lives.
 Personal survival is not on all of our individual minds, but Common Survival—for our extended communities—needs to be.